-Normally the following basis is followed in process piping industry for selection of hydro or pneumatic tests.
+Normally the following basis is followed in the process piping industry for the selection of hydro or pneumatic tests.

-- If the fluid handled by piping system is liquid then the pipe must be hydrotested.
+- If the fluid handled by the piping system is liquid then the pipe must be hydro tested.

-- If the fluid handled is vapour or gas then the internal design pressure dictates the testing method.
-For pipe design pressure 10 bar and above the pipe is hydrotested.
+- If the fluid handled is vapor or gas then the internal design pressure dictates the testing method.
+For pipe design pressure 10 bar and above the pipe is hydro tested.
 For pipe design pressure below 10 bar pipe is pneumatically tested.

-- If fluid handles is two-phase flow then hydrotesting is suggested.
-However for big size flare headers pneumatic testing is performed.
+- If the fluid handled is two-phase flow then hydro testing is suggested.
+However, for big size flare headers, pneumatic testing is performed.

 - The tower overhead lines which are normally hydro tested shall be decided by stress engineer group whether to hydro test after erection or at grade, based on the capacity of standard clip available as per engineering specification for pipe supports.